onera/Maia/doc/maia_pytree/operations.rst

 ^^^^^^^^^^^^^^^

 These functions are high level shortcuts for current modifications of the tree structure.
-Only light operations such as nodes moves or metadata edition are performed here.
+Only light operations such as moving nodes or editing metadata are performed here.

 All these fonctions operate inplace on the input tree.